diku-dk/futhark/docs/man/futhark.rst

 futhark imports PROGRAM
 ---------------------

-Print all non-library imported Futhark files to standard out and exit.
+Print all non-builtin imported Futhark files to stdout, one per line.

 SEE ALSO
 ========